 Scope and Applicability

-This policy applies to all employees, students, student organizations and public use of facilities for short- and long-term use.
+This policy applies to all students, student organizations, employees and public use of facilities for short- and long-term use.
 It applies to all general allocation of space on campus, e.g., offices, general-purpose areas, laboratories, classrooms and grounds.
 For rental space on campus, refer to 8-2 Space Rental, Political Activity, Solicitation and Vending on Campus.

 The President along with the Vice President of Finance/Chief Financial Officer and the Director of Facilities or designee, with input from other departments, shall be responsible for determining the appropriate allocation, designation, function, configuration and usage of space and facilities (including equipment and furnishings) on campus, guided by the College’s Facilities Master Plan.
 SFCC employees are expected to contribute to efforts to maintain a clean, safe and professional campus environment, and shall not willingly damage College property.

 - The primary purpose of SFCC facilities is to support the educational mission of the College.
 As a community service, the College may allow facilities to be available for other uses.
 The President reserves the right to approve proposed uses.